 Promotes the growth of new blood vessels

 Hyperbaric oxygen therapy is your best chance for recovering your eyesight!

-Central retinal artery occlusion, (CRAO), is an arterial insufficiency that causes a sudden loss of vision in one eye that is painless, but unfortunately usually permanent.
+Central retinal artery occlusion, (CRAO) occurs when the central retinal artery, which supplies blood to the retina, becomes blocked.
+This causes a sudden loss of vision in one eye that is painless, but unfortunately usually permanent.
 A patient with CRAO should go to a hospital emergency room immediately, and should be considered for hyperbaric oxygen treatment within 24 hours of the injury.
+When the retina does not receive adequate oxygen and nutrients, it can lead to irreversible damage and loss of vision.
 Even though hyperbaric oxygen therapy provides the best chance of recovery from CRAO, recovery from CRAO is never assured.
-The treatment protocol for hyperbaric therapy is complex with CRAO, depending on the patient response.
+The treatment protocol for hyperbaric therapy is complex with CRAO, depending on the patient's response.